-The final section allows you to define how you want to treat emails that fail email authentication and appear to be spoof.
-In the customization section you have 4 fields that you can define actions for.
+The final section allows you to define how you want to treat emails that fail email authentication and appear to be a spoof.
+In the customization section, you have 4 fields that you can define actions for:

 - Lookalike domain spoofing protection This setting tells Google to send any emails that appear to come from a lookalike domain to either spam or, if you chose, your inbox.
 For example if you receive an email from app1e.com instead of apple.com, then the email from app1e.com could either end up in spam or have a warning displayed in the inbox (depending on the action you choose).

 - Protection against spoofing employee names This setting lets you add a warning to emails, or send emails to spam, that use someone in your organisations name.
 This means if you get an email from an “Anna Smith” <Ann4.Sm1th@gmail.com> and you have someone called Anna Smith in your organisation, your users will see a warning of this or the email will be sent to spam.

 - Inbound protection against emails that fail authentication This allows you to decide what you do with emails that fail SPF and DKIM authentication.
 This will protect your users from receiving emails from sources that are pretending to be your domain.